Exploring Yellowstone in the Winter

 After lunch, talk about how bison use their big burly heads to move the snow to get to the vegetation underneath- then have the kids dig to see who can find vegetation first!

-View the thermal features
+View the Yellowstone thermal features in the winter

 “…it was not till I had scalded my finger in the pool, that I succeeded in banishing the desire to plunge into what seemed to be a delicious bath.”-Thomas E. Sherman (1877).